SamGillis/SGillis-form-creation-exercise/README.md

 # SGillis-form-creation-exercise
-ActBlue form-creation-exercise project submission for Samantha Gillis.
+form-creation-exercise project submission for Samantha Gillis.
 Thank you for taking a look!

 ## Running the form